Ingress

 IngressClass

-To make use of our ingress controller, you can use the ingressClassName
+To make use of our ingress controller, you can set the ingressClassName

 omit the field, since it is set as the default class.